 Who can live in my home if I have a deferred payment agreement?

-This is up to you – though there are benefits to keeping your home occupied.
+This is up to you, although there are benefits to keeping your home occupied.
 It must be maintained and insured for as long as you have the deferred payment agreement.

-Can I still get a deferred payment agreement if I have gifted money or my home to my children?
+Can I still get a deferred payment agreement if I've gifted money or my home to my children?

 How long does it take to set up a deferred payment agreement?

-During the first twelve weeks you are in a care home your home is disregarded for the purposes of calculating what you might pay, and a deferred payment agreement would usually start after that period.
-If you are eligible, we should be able to set up a deferred payment agreement within twelve weeks of you moving to a care home.
+During the first 12 weeks you're in a care home your home is disregarded for the purposes of calculating what you might pay, and a deferred payment agreement would usually start after that period.
+If you're eligible, we should be able to set up a deferred payment agreement within 12 weeks of you moving to a care home.